ayadij/react-practice/video-notes.md

 whatever object is returned is available to the component as ```this.props```

 ==============================================================
+ACTIONS AND ACTION CREATORS (udemy)

-call an ACTION CREATER == a function that returns an action as an object that object is sent to reducers. called an ACTION the action is sent to all the reducers in the application inside of each reducers, set up SWITCH STATEMENT reducer doesnt have to react to each action. it can return just the state as it was
+call an ACTION CREATER == a function that returns an action action is a as an object that flows thru reducers the action is sent to all the reducers in the application inside of each reducers, set up SWITCH STATEMENT reducer doesnt have to react to each action. it can return just the state as it was